Streaming PCA for Markovian Data: Introduction

-\paragraph{Related work on streaming PCA and online matrix decomposition on Markovian data:} Amongst recent work, \cite{chen2018dimensionality} is very relevant to our setting, since it analyzes Oja's algorithm with Markovian Data samples.
-Inspired by the ideas of \cite{duchi2012ergodic}, the authors propose a downsampled version of Oja's algorithm to reduce dependence amongst samples and provide a Stochastic Differential Equation (SDE) based analysis to achieve a sample complexity of $O\bb{\frac{\mathcal{V}}{\bb{\lambda_{1}-\lambda_{2}}^2}\frac{1}{\epsilon}\ln^{2}\bb{\frac{\mathcal{V}}{\bb{\lambda_{1}-\lambda_{2}}^2}\frac{1}{\epsilon}}}$ for $\sin^{2}$ error smaller than $\epsilon$.
+\textbf{Related work on streaming PCA and online matrix decomposition on Markovian data:} Amongst recent work, \cite{chen2018dimensionality} is very relevant to our setting, since it analyzes Oja's algorithm with Markovian Data samples.
+Inspired by the ideas of \cite{duchi2012ergodic}, the authors propose a downsampled version of Oja's algorithm to reduce dependence amongst samples and provide a Stochastic Differential Equation (SDE) based analysis to achieve a sample complexity of $O\bb{\frac{G}{\bb{\lambda_{1}-\lambda_{2}}^2}\frac{1}{\epsilon}\log^{2}\bb{\frac{G}{\bb{\lambda_{1}-\lambda_{2}}^2}\frac{1}{\epsilon}}}$ for $\sin^{2}$ error smaller than $\epsilon$, where $G$ is a variance parameter.
 We obtain a similar rate in Corollary \ref{cor:data-drop} through our techniques.
-However, comparing with Theorem \ref{theorem:offline_sample_complexity}, we observe that downsampling leads to an extra $O\bb{\ln\bb{n}}$ factor.
-It is important to point out that \cite{chen2018dimensionality} provides an analysis for estimating top $k$ principal components, whereas this paper focuses on obtaining a sharp rate for the first principal component. \bk
+However, comparing with Theorem \ref{theorem:offline_sample_complexity}, we observe that downsampling leads to an extra $O\bb{\log\bb{n}}$ factor.
+It is important to point out that \cite{chen2018dimensionality} provides an analysis for estimating top $k$ principal components, whereas this paper focuses on obtaining a sharp rate for the first principal component. ~\cite{needell2020Markov} consider the harder problem of online non-negative matrix factorization for Markovian data.
+Their analysis establishes asymptotic convergence of error, but does not provide a rate.

-Another related work is~\cite{needell2020Markov}, where the authors analyze online non-negative matrix factorization for Markovian data and show that a suitably defined error converges to zero.
-Their analysis also uses the mixing properties of the Markov chain by conditioning on the distant past.
-While this work considers a harder problem, it does not provide a rate of convergence.